Shishere007/Per-Ast/Version 3/README.md

         >>> Eg :- show english      List all items in the folder saved for faster access with keyword 'english'
     >> show reminder                List all pending reminders
     >> show mail                    List all pending e-mails
-    >> show sitelist                List all sites saved for faster access
+    >> show site                    List all sites saved for faster access
-    >> show processlist             List all process/apps saved for faster access
+    >> show app                     List all process/apps saved for faster access
-    >> show folderlist              List all folder saved for faster access
+    >> show folder                  List all folder saved for faster access
 	>> show media					List all media
 	>> show media status			Shows statitics of all media you watched
 > kill